On the surface, the Secret Life of Walter Mitty is a movie with values I can get behind.

 The Secret of Life of Walter Mitty takes the form of a hero’s quest, where the protagonist goes on an adventure to learn about himself and returns newly empowered, forever changed, a master of his own universe.

-The “horrible hidden truth” of the movie was that most people are Walters, stuck in jobs they hate, feeling broke and powerless.
+The “horrible hidden truth” of the movie was that most people are Walters, stuck in jobs they hate, feeling broke and powerless – being replaced by quickly changing technologies that leave their special skill set obsolete.
 The solution, for some people, is to create their own wealth by building a platform and a side hustle that generates income (that’s the path I’m on).